 The team of five in the Forestry Department at Holkham are responsible for 827 hectares (2,044 acres) of woodland.
 Approximately 500 hectares (1,200 acres) of woodland is contained within Holkham park.
-A further 145hectares (360 acres) is within the Holkham National Nature Reserve and the balance is dispersed across the estate.
+A further 145hectares (360 acres) is within the Holkham National Nature Reserve (NNR) and the balance is dispersed across the estate.

-The majority of the woodland on the estate is coniferous and comprises predominantly Corsican Pine, Pinus nigra, stands of varying ages.
+The majority of the woodland on the NNR is coniferous and comprises predominantly Corsican Pine, Pinus nigra, stands of varying ages.
 The broadleaved woodlands are comprised of a mixture of species including native (pedunculate oak Quercus robur, beech Fagus sylvatica and ash Fraxinus excelsior) as well as exotic species (Sweet Chestnut Castanea sativa, sycamore Acer pseudoplatanus and Holm Oak Quercus ilex).
-The woodland is certified under the UK Woodland Assurance Standard (UKWAS) and the estate is able to manage it to sustainably support its biomass projects.
+The woodland is certified under the UK Woodland Assurance Standard (UKWAS) and the estate is able to manage it to sustainably support its biomass energy projects.

 The coastal pinewoods are within the boundary of the North Norfolk Special Protection Area, Site of Special Scientific Interest and the National Nature Reserve.
 They were originally planted as a coastal defence against dune erosion from the sea and, as such, are an important landscape feature within the designated coastal sites with important wildlife and cultural associations.
-Other woodlands have been developed in the agricultural landscape surrounding the parkland in order to maintain the quality of the shooting and as shelter; contributing to the characteristic north Norfolk landscape of open arable land interspersed with small linear woodlands.
+Other woodlands have developed in the agricultural landscape surrounding the parkland in order to maintain the quality of the shooting and as shelter belts, thereby contributing to the characteristic north Norfolk landscape of open arable land interspersed with small linear woodlands.

 Holkham Hall and park are recorded as Grade I in the ‘Register of Parks and Gardens of Special Historic Interest in England’.
 Within the Park are a number of Champion Trees registered on the Tree Register of the British Isles.
 The work of successive generations of the Coke family, assisted by eminent landscape architects, has resulted in majestic avenues and formal clumps of Holm Oak, Sweet Chestnut, lime and Corsican Pines, adding a dramatic impact to the architectural grandeur of the hall and the monuments set within the park.